 suspension, revocation, and expiration.

-• The web site shall be searchable by the Agency for license information that is not public, including but not limited to approved course providers and instructors, an inspector database, and exam results for all applicants.
+• The web site shall be searchable by the Agency for license information that is not public, including but not limited to approved Continuing Education Unit course providers and instructors, an inspector database, and exam results for all applicants.

 b.
 Assist the public in understanding licensing requirements and the application/renewal process by providing information in person, over the phone and via the internet.
 Contractor’s staff must be able to make knowledgeable determinations regarding proper license classifications and requirements that are compliant with all applicable laws, rules, and policies:

-• Contractor must provide a sufficient number of phone lines and staff so that there is no longer than a two-minute wait time on any call.
+• Contractor must provide a minimum of 8 phone lines and staff so that there is no longer than a two-minute wait time on any call.
 Calls must be answered no later than on the fourth ring, and if put on hold, the caller must be contacted at least every 60 seconds until the call is taken.

 • Calls must be answered with the vendor’s name and must be tracked in such a way as to identify the staff member who responded to the caller’s inquiry.